The following poem is a work of fiction but traces the life of someone involved in one of Canada's worst, and all-but-forgotten, disasters.

 Then I was ready to quit the life, the Great Lakes had seen my strife

 and the cold could cut you like a knife, and I longed for Newfoundland.

 I told the captain, shook his hand, said I'd return to Newfoundland

-he said, "wait, there's something planned; a brand new ship needs your wheelsman's hand"
+he said, "Just one more trip this year, a brand new ship needs your wheelsman's hand"

-I recommend to wheel her ride, you, with your steady hand."
+and I recommend to steer her, you, with your steady hand

 Flattered I was and told him so, I really couldn't refuse to go